Using Cilium Gateway API

 cilium io.cilium/gateway True 2d

-Step 2: Deploy a demonstration application
+Step 2: Deploy a demo application

-Create a file named apps.yaml:
+Create a file apps.yaml:

 apiVersion: apps/v1